 This essential role helps ensure that employee needs are met and that critical HR files are taken care of.

 Managing the human resource function can be a part-time responsibility for small organizations or a full-time position for larger organizations.

-9 Duties of a Human Resource Assistant
+9 Duties and Responsibilities of a Human Resource Assistant

 1. New Hire Application Process

 The HR Assistant helps with the entire new hire application process.

 It also involves being the point person for applicant questions and information flow between the organization and the job candidate.

 For instance, the HR Assistant may be the contact person who communicates information between the hiring manager and the job candidate.